Most LinkedIn posts do not fail because the idea is bad. They fail because the first line is weak.

 One idea.

-I tested AI for writing LinkedIn posts.
+I tested AI for LinkedIn posts.

 First results?